tdom::schema -

 ?event specific data?

-the content constraints of the validation command.
+content constraints of the validation command.

 - start name ?attributes? ?namespace?